d3/d3-plugins/hexbin/README.md

 <a name="_hexbin" href="#_hexbin">#</a> <b>hexbin</b>(<i>points</i>)

-Evaluates the hexbin layout on the specified array of *points*, return an array of hexagonal *bins*.
+Evaluates the hexbin layout on the specified array of *points*, returning an array of hexagonal *bins*.
 Each bin is an array containing the bin’s points, as well as some additional properties:

 * x - the x-coordinate of the bin
 * y - the y-coordinate of the bin